-Exhibit Number Description 3.1 10.1 Certificate of Designations of Series A Non-Voting Convertible Preferred Stock (incorporated by reference to Exhibit 3.1 to the Company's Current Report on Form 8-K filed with the SEC on April 9, 2024).
-10.1 Securities Purchase Supply Agreement dated as of April 5, 2024 between Bio-Rad Laboratories, Inc., and Biodesix, Inc. and certain of the Investors (incorporated by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K filed with the SEC on April 9, 2024).
-10.2 Securities Purchase Agreement, dated as of April 5, 2024 between Biodesix, Inc. and certain members of management, certain of its directors and funds affiliated with those directors (incorporated by reference to Exhibit 10.2 to the Company's Current Report on Form 8-K filed with the SEC on April 9, 2024).
-10.3 Registration Rights Agreement, dated as of April 5, 2024 between Biodesix, Inc. and the Investors (incorporated by reference to Exhibit 10.3 to the Company's Current Report on Form 8-K filed with the SEC on April 9, 2024).
-10.4 Form of Executive Severance and Change in Control Agreement, dated April 23, 2024 by and among the Company and each of its executive officers. (incorporated by reference to Exhibit 10.42 to the Company's Registration Statement on Form S-1 filed with the SEC on April 23, 2024, May 22, 2024).
+Exhibit Number Description 10.1 Second Fourth Amendment to Supply Credit Agreement and Guaranty, dated October 30, 2024, by and between Bio-Rad Laboratories, Inc., the Company and Biodesix, Inc., dated May 22, 2024, Perceptive Credit Holdings IV, LP.
 31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certification of Principal Executive Officer Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 32.2 Certification of Principal Financial Officer Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because XBRL tags are embedded within the Inline XBRL document.
 101.SCH Inline XBRL Taxonomy Extension Schema with Embedded Linkbase Documents 104 Cover Page Interactive Data File (embedded within the Inline XBRL document)